dart-bridge/dart-bridge.github.io/content/installation.md

 export 'package:bridge/cli_init.dart';
 ```

-> If you use the built in initializer, the `config` folder will be used as the root for configuration files.
+> **Note:** If you use the built in initializer, the `config` folder will be used as the root for configuration files.

 To override this, your startup file must look like this instead: